Mutual of America All America Fund

 A portion of the Fund's total assets is indexed and a portion is actively managed.

-Approximately 60% of the Fund’s total assets are invested in the 500 common stocks included in the S&P 500® Index to replicate, to the extent practicable, the weightings of such stocks in the Index with respect to that 60% of the Fund’s total assets.
-The components of the Index are market capitalization weighted, adjusted for free float.
+- Approximately 60% of the Fund’s total assets are invested in the 500 common stocks included in the S&P 500® Index to replicate, to the extent practicable, the weightings of such stocks in the Index with respect to that 60% of the Fund’s total assets.
+The components of the Index are market capitalization weighted, adjusted for free float, which is the value of shares readily available in the market as held by public investors.
 The indexed portion of the Fund is rebalanced at approximately the same time that the S&P 500® Index to which that portion of the Fund is benchmarked is rebalanced and reconstituted, which currently occurs on the third Friday of the last month of each quarter.

 Under normal circumstances, at least 80% of the Fund's total assets are invested in securities of companies that are listed or principally traded on a United States stock exchange.